strangerstudios/pmpro-bbpress/readme.txt

 2. Settings -> Forums

 == Changelog ==
+= 1.7 - 2020-09-25 =
+* BUG FIX: Fixed a warning that post_type wasn't set in some cases for the pre_get_posts.
+* BUG FIX/ENHANCEMENT: Merged two functions that hooked in on 'init' to try and stabilize functionality.
+* ENHANCEMENT: Added in a filter to bypass the "Filter searches and archives" settings for forums and topics from search and archive pages.
+Namely 'pmprobb_filter_forum_queries' and 'pmprobb_filter_topic_queries' (boolean values).
+* ENHANCEMENT: Escape and localized strings to allow for translations and additional locales.

 = 1.6 - 2020-01-01 =
 * FEATURE: Actually changing user's bbPress Roles when changing levels if you've set a specific role for their level.